 Pricing: Full Service plan at $599/month (includes pre-qualified candidate lists, recruiting experts, and job advertising).
 Arya Pulse for smaller teams: $100-$599 per job.
 Custom plans available.

-The caveat: The Full Service tier is genuinely full-service - Arya's team does the sourcing and engagement work for you.
-That's valuable if you're understaffed but want human-in-the-loop curation.
-The trade-off is less control and slower iteration compared to self-serve platforms.
-For automated candidate outreach you control directly, other options may fit better.
+One caveat: Full Service tier is genuinely full-service - Arya’s team handles sourcing and engagement work for you.
+Valuable if you’re understaffed but want human-in-the-loop curation.
+Less control and slower iteration compared to self-serve platforms come with the arrangement.
+For hands-off outreach workflows you control directly, other options may fit better.

 9. TurboHire - Good for Structured Hiring Automation in Emerging Markets